Grand Canyon: Favorite Hikes

 Laura takes the plunge at Elves Chasm

-Deer Creek Falls.
+Deer Creek Narrows.

 Krista showing off chimney moves at Matkatamiba Canyon ("Matkat")